It should come as no surprise that companies that lead in employee engagement are often some of the most successful and profitable companies.

 According to Gallup, just 13% of employees are engaged at their jobs.

-But Gallup has spotlighted 40 companies that buck this trend and have employee engagement rates at around 64% — a huge, huge difference that will pay dividends for your organization.
+But Gallup has spotlighted 40 companies that buck this trend and have employee engagement rates at around 64% — a huge, huge difference that pays many dividends for these organizations.

 CarMax Makes Hard Times Easier on Employees